Ed-XCF/protobuf2pydantic/README.md

 # protobuf2pydantic
-generate pydantic model by protobuf.pb2 file
+Generate a file which include pydantic models by protobuf.pb2 file